I’m Mike Keirle and I have been Rector since 2003. I am married to Emma and we have two children, James and Sarah.

 Our Rector’s Churchwarden

 My name is Dave Hughes and I became Rector’s Warden in 2007, having worshipped at St. Martin’s since 1986.
-I am married to Chris, who is a children’s group leader and our safeguarding officer, and we have six grown up children of our own and five grandchildren.
+I am married to Chris, who is a children’s group leader and our safeguarding officer, and we have six grown up children of our own and six grandchildren.

 Originally from Birmingham, I trained in health service management in the north east of England and retired in 2010 from the post of Chief Officer of the Guernsey Health and Social Services Department.